 Besides the advantage of higher performance in performing calculations and faster data transfers, what are the advantages of working with an MCU that has a larger bus width?

 MCUs with higher data bus widths enjoy higher performance in terms of faster operations, often more powerful development tools, more features, and better power efficiency.
 In general, lower bus widths limit performance in exchange for a slight cost benefit to a project’s budget.
 In this article, consider all discussion below to include 16-bits somewhere in between 8-bits and 32-bits.
-However, 16-bits will lean towards 32-bits in what it can offer in performance benefits, how it’s programmed, debugged, in cost, in labor, and…in general.
+However, 16-bits will lean towards 32-bits in what it can offer in performance benefits, how it’s programmed, debugged, cost, labor, and…in general.

 The number of cycles increases as the bus width decreases: Lower bit widths require more cycles to complete larger computations.
 It takes more cycles for an 8-bit MCU to complete a large computation than MCUs with a 16-bit data bus width.
 Using a 32-bit MCU can reduce computational cycles down further.
-Besides speed in completing calculations and in data throughput, a 32-bit MCU can handle operations in one cycle that an 8-bit MCU would need many cycles to complete.
+Besides speed in completing calculations and data throughput, a 32-bit MCU can handle operations in one cycle that an 8-bit MCU would need many cycles to complete.
 If there’s an interrupt or failure in the middle of a transfer, the 8-bit MCU has a greater chance of not completing the task, with several cycles required, versus a 32-bit MCU that completes the same task in one cycle.
 If computational speed and throughput are important, 32-bits is better for throughput.
 Examples include computation-intensive applications like image processing.

 Code size: The greater the width, the denser the code will be.
 A 30% reduction in code size is a rough estimate of the benefit that code written for 32-bits offers over 8-bit code.
-Programming with 32-bits is much more challenging in assembly code than 8-bits, of course, but modern development tools enable engineers to work in C/C++, a language often portable across architectures, and with similar tool chains and IDEs across architectures.
+Programming with 32-bits is much more challenging in assembly code than 8-bits, of course.
+Still, modern development tools enable engineers to work in C/C++, a language often portable across architectures, and with similar tool chains and IDEs across architectures.
 However, 8-bit MCUs can be coded more efficiently with assembly code for engineers who take time to think through the efficiency of operations, which is an effort that can be more of an art than a science.

 More features: There are simply more features to take advantage of with the higher data bus width architectures.
 The scaling of features can increase significantly with 32-bit devices, with much greater rate of integration of peripherals as bit-width increases.
 Real-time performance is easier to reach in 32-bit devices with a DMA to skip the CPU entirely.

-Nevertheless, there is a larger selection of 8-bit MCUs available than 32-bit MCUs.
+Nevertheless, a larger selection of 8-bit MCUs available than 32-bit MCUs.
 Part of the reason for this is that 8-bit architectures have been around for a much longer time than 16- and 32-bit architectures.

 Many 8-bit MCUs are chosen primarily based on per-MCU cost, re-use of legacy code, and personal familiarity with 8-bit architectures.
 8-bit MCUs can get the job done with minimal requirements, but the skill set required for developing products with 8-bit MCUs is different, most noticeably when working at the lowest level of programming: assembly code.
 Assembly code can be written much more efficiently than what a compiler can produce from higher-level programming in C/C++, for example.
 But the devil is in the details; if time is of the essence, working with a 32-bit architecture on modern tools can require less effort and finesse than when working with an 8-bit MCU.